 All of New Zealand is at risk of earthquakes and our entire coastline is at risk of tsunami.

-A tsunami is a series of waves caused by large earthquakes.
+A tsunami is a series of waves caused by movement of the seabed.
+Tsunami can be caused by underwater earthquakes, landslides or volcanic eruptions, however the largest tsunami are generated by earthquakes.
 A tsunami wave can grow to become a fast moving wall of water.
 We cannot predict when one will happen, but we can protect ourselves and our family.

 DO NOT WAIT FOR OFFICIAL WARNINGS!

 For a local source tsunami which could arrive in minutes, there won’t be time for an official warning.
 It is important to recognise the natural warning signs and act quickly.